mark-torres10/personal_website/_research/2026-05-26-bluesky-design-deep-dive.md

 ---
 layout: single
-title: "How I built the research infra for a large-scale social media field experiment during the 2024 US election"
+title: "How I built the infrastructure for a large-scale social media field experiment during the 2024 US election"
 date: 2026-05-26 02:00:00 +0800
 classes: wide
 toc: true